Social Enterprise Development Initiative

 Applying for a SEDI Capability Building Grant

 Applications are now open for social enterprises to apply for a SEDI Capability Building Grant of up to $120,000.
 It is anticipated that over the life of the program, approximately 50 to 60 grants will be awarded through a series of competitive application and assessment rounds.
-Applications for a grant will remain open until December 2025.
-This cut-off date intends to allow those applying in late 2025 to have time to complete their grant activities by the end of the SEDI program in June 2026.
-The SEDI Grants Assessment Panels meet at regular intervals, every few months.
+Applications for a grant will remain open until 30 September 2025.
+This will allow for organisations awarded a grant in late 2025 to have time to complete their grant activities by the end of the SEDI program in June 2026.
+The SEDI Grants Assessment Panels meet at regular intervals.

 Finding the right organisation to support individual capability building within each social enterprise is essential.
-If unsure about intermediaries who could assist, IIA provides a list of possible organisations to approach.
+IIA provides a list of possible organisations to approach.
 This list is not exhaustive and social enterprises can apply with any intermediary or business they believe will assist in achieving the required grant outcomes.
-There is no approved list of intermediaries for the SEDI Grants.
+There is no approved list of intermediaries for the SEDI Capability Building Grants.

 Social enterprises are also encouraged to discuss the cost and contractual terms and conditions with any organisation they are considering working with and to only enter into an arrangement if comfortable that the cost is appropriate for the activity and the terms and conditions are fair.

-If you have any questions about the contractual terms and conditions proposed by an organisation in relation to a SEDI Grant, we encourage to reach out to IIA for advice at enquiries@impactinvestingaustralia.com.
+If you have any questions about the contractual terms and conditions proposed by an organisation in relation to a SEDI Capability Building Grant, we encourage you to reach out to IIA for advice at enquiries@impactinvestingaustralia.com.

 Intermediaries can contact IIA directly if they would like to be included on the list of possible SEDI capability building support providers.
 Please note there are no SEDI accredited intermediaries.

-We also note that workshops on the SEDI Grants are only considered to be official if organised by the Department, IIA or SEA.
+We also note that workshops and information sessions on the SEDI Capability Building Grants are only considered to be official if organised by the Department, IIA or SEA.

 SEDI Education and Mentoring Coordinator